d-513/prismarine-bot/README.md

 # prismarine-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A bot for PrismarineJS
+> A GitHub App built with [Probot](https://github.com/probot/probot) that has some features:

+- Auto comment when issue is opened
+- Commands that let users add labels to their own issues
+- Regex checks for issues not filled the issue template template

 ## Setup